Wizards make it two wins in as many nights with a rare victory over the Mavericks

 Back-to-back Beal

 Beal’s scoring surge is in character beyond the fact that he’s one of the top scorers in the NBA.
-According to basketball-reference.com, he has averaged the most points per game (22.6) in his career on the second night of back-to-backs.
+According to basketball-reference.com, he has averaged the most points per game (22.6) of his career on the second night of back-to-backs.

 In fact, the more rest Beal has, the less he scores.
 He averages 20.8 points in games in which he had at least three nights of rest, 21.2 points on two nights of rest and 22.2 points after one night of rest.
 Call it a rhythm factor.